deutschebank/fluxnova-docs-manual/content/webapps/tasklist/configuration.md

     ['custom-module/module.js']
 }
 ```
 This includes a `custom-module/module.js` file.
-The path is relative to the `app/tasklist` folder in the Camunda webapp .war file.
+The path is relative to the `app/tasklist` folder in the Flowave webapp .war file.

-You can find a complete example about how to use `customScripts` to develop a Tasklist Plugin in the [Camunda 7 examples repository](https://github.com/camunda/camunda-bpm-examples/tree/master/tasklist/cats-plugin).
+You can find a complete example about how to use `customScripts` to develop a Tasklist Plugin in the [Flowave examples repository](https://github.com/finos/flowave-bpm-examples/tree/master/tasklist/cats-plugin).